Theory and Application of Augmented Dimensional Analysis: Introduction

-\end{enumerate} Section 2, after this Introduction, is devoted to preliminaries.
-Then the main representation theorems are stated and proved in Section 3, and applied to problems of dimensional analysis in Section 4.
-Several examples of dimensional analysis are given in Section 5

-, Section 6 connects dimensional analysis to matroid theory, and Section 7 explores covariance of scalar representations. \begin{rem} In this article, we mainly describe an ``unbalanced'' approach to dimensional analysis, where a dependent variable is chosen at the outset.
+\end{enumerate} Section 2, following this Introduction, is devoted to preliminaries.
+The main representation theorems are stated and proved in Section 3, and their use in dimensional analysis is described in Section 4.
+Several examples of dimensional analysis are given in Section 5, Section 6 connects dimensional analysis to matroid theory, and Section 7 looks at dimensional analysis from the point of view of covariance. \begin{rem} In this article, we mainly describe an ``unbalanced'' approach to dimensional analysis, where a dependent variable is chosen at the outset.
 In Section \ref{sec:6-1}, however, we will also consider a ``balanced'' approach, where the choice of dependent variable is suspended. \end{rem}